Faraday cage: History

 In 1754, Jean-Antoine Nollet published an account of the cage effect in his Leçons de physique expérimentale.

 In 1755, Benjamin Franklin observed the effect by lowering an uncharged cork ball suspended on a silk thread through an opening in an electrically charged metal can.
 The behavior is that of a Faraday cage or shield.

 In 1836, Michael Faraday observed that the excess charge on a charged conductor resided only on its exterior and had no influence on anything enclosed within it.
-To demonstrate this, he built a room coated with metal foil and allowed high-voltage discharges from an electrostatic generator to strike the outside of the room.
+To demonstrate this, he built a metal foil-coated room and allowed high-voltage discharges from an electrostatic generator to strike the outside of the room.
 He used an electroscope to show that there was no electric charge present on the inside of the room walls.

 Operation

 Animation showing how a Faraday cage (box) works.
-When an external electrical field (arrows) is applied, the electrons (little balls) in the metal move to the left side of the cage, giving it a negative charge, while the remaining unbalanced charge of the nuclei give the right side a positive charge.
+When an external electrical field (arrows) is applied, the electrons (little balls) in the metal move to the left side of the cage, giving it a negative charge, while the remaining unbalanced charge of the nuclei gives the right side a positive charge.
 These induced charges create an opposing electric field that cancels the external electric field throughout the box.